samuelecavalleri/Algebracha/README.md

 # Algebracha 🌶
-A simple Python library adding support for basic Linear Algebra and Analytic Geometry operations
+A Python library adding support for basic Linear Algebra and Analytic Geometry operations

 ## Creating a new matrix object